MicrosoftDocs/memdocs/memdocs/intune/fundamentals/in-development.md

 ### Intune Data Warehouse updates<!-- 9370034 -->

-The  `applicationInventory`  entity will be removed from the Intune Data Warehouse with the 2108 service update of Intune.
+The  `applicationInventory`  entity will be removed from the Intune Data Warehouse in an upcoming Intune service release.
 We're introducing a more complete and accurate dataset that will be available in the UI and via our export API.
 For related information, see [Export Intune reports using Graph APIs](../fundamentals/reports-export-graph-apis.md).

 <!-- ***********************************************-->
 ## Security